Skilled Worker Visa Costs UK 2026: The Complete Fee Breakdown

 Understanding who pays what is one of the most common sources of confusion in Skilled Worker applications.
 The costs are split between the employer and the applicant by law.

-For a 3-year visa, the sponsoring company is legally required to pay £1,965 — made up of the Certificate of Sponsorship fee (£525) and the Immigration Skills Charge (£1,440).
-The applicant is responsible for £5,990, excluding the optional priority service fee.
+For example, a 3-year visa, applying from inside the UK, the sponsoring company is legally required to pay £1,965 — made up of the Certificate of Sponsorship fee (£525) and the Immigration Skills Charge (£1,440).
+The applicant is responsible for £4,048, excluding the optional priority service fee.
 In practice, many employers choose to cover some or all of the applicant's fees as part of the employment package.

 How Does Visa Duration Affect the Total Cost?

-Key insight: The application fee (£885) and Certificate of Sponsorship fee (£525) are flat charges that do not change with visa duration.
+Key insight: The Certificate of Sponsorship fee is a flat charge that does not change with visa duration.
 The costs that scale are the Immigration Skills Charge (£480/year, paid by the employer) and the Immigration Health Surcharge (£1,035/year, paid by the applicant).
+The skilled worker visa fee increases from £943 to £1,865 if the duration of the visa is over 3 years.

 Choosing a 3-year visa over a 1-year visa adds £3,030 to the total cost.
 However, it avoids the need for an extension application in subsequent years, which would incur a fresh set of application and legal fees.
 For most sponsors, the 3-year route offers the best value over time.